jlamsens/opensysadmins/docs/tutorials/windows11-linuxmint21-dual-boot-bios-clonezilla/configure-windows11.md

     <img src="../1280-720.png" width="320" height="180"/>

 ## Shutdown1 and power-up
 Shutdown the PC.
 Power on the PC.
-It is possible that some last "updates" are getting processed.
+It is possible that some last "updates" are getting configured.

 ## Shutdown2 and reconnect the network.
 Finally, login and shutdown Windows 11 for the last time.
 You can reconnect the network cable now (but do not boot into Windows anymore).